angeliquecd/finalsystems/README.md

 Systems Level Programming Final Project\
 Angelique Charles-Davis (Pd.
 5), Lauren Pehlivanian (Pd.
 5), Claire Tempelman (Pd.
 10) Modify your README.md to reflect your actual project, as described on the website:
 Our project allows the user to create and navigate their own music library.
-The user can populate the library with their Required libraries
+The user can populate the library with their own songs, add new songs, browse the library and most importantly, play music.
+Required libraries
 -Sox
   apt-get install sox

 Instructions
 1. Compile the project by typing make , then run it by typing ./go .
 You will see a screen prompting you with the various actions you can take with the Library
 3. To start, type POPULATE, in all-caps as shown, and fill in the music library with information about the built-in files.
 This is a one-time only action.
 Trying to play or browse without populating the library will result in an empty library.